Debug in Linux

 Two main classes of debugging tool today:

-did my code do bad thing x, y, z?
+- checker (static and dynamic) - did my code do bad thing x, y, z? - Examples: Address Sanitizer, Valgrind, Converity

-Examples: GDG, LLDB, rr, UndoDB, Live Recorder
+- Debuggers - what exactly did my code do? - Examples: GDG, LLDB, rr, UndoDB, Live Recorder

 GDB: